 Fortitude Valley Police Gaol (1863–1903)

 The police lockup at Fortitude Valley, Brisbane, can be included in this series as it was officially proclaimed a prison in September 1863, even though it does not appear to have been used as such, probably because of the existence of a female ward at the Petrie Terrace prison until 1870.
-It was listed in the 1878 Blue Book as a gaol, but was referred to as a police gaol in the 1890 Prison Act.
+It was listed in the 1878 government Blue Book as a gaol, but was referred to as a police gaol in the 1890 Prison Act.
 Police gaols were used for prisoners serving sentences of less than a month, and for those awaiting trial or transfer to another prison.

 Female prisoners in Brisbane in the mid-to-late 19th century were sent to either the prison on Petrie Terrace, the Toowoomba prison (from 1870), or the Fortitude Valley facility on the corner of Brookes and Church streets.
 It had been constructed in 1860 and consisted of two dirty cells measuring about 10x15 feet.
 In 1887 the average daily number of prisoners held in these cells was 11, although at one time 23 had been confined there ‘huddled together like cattle and not human beings’ according to one Brisbane Courier report.
 The prisoners slept on the floor with a pair of blankets underneath and another pair over them.
 There was a yard outside where they would cook for themselves.
 These yards were often overgrown with grass and had stagnant water in them, due to poor drainage, and the stench from the earth closets could be overpowering.
 The gaol was next to a state school, ‘from the playground of which everything said in the yard by the prisoners can be heard’.
-Children were reportedly kept in the gaol on occasion with their mothers, including boys aged 9 to 11.
+Children were reportedly kept in the gaol on occasion with their mothers, including boys aged 9 to 11 years old.

-The authors of the 1887 report found that keeping the women and girls in common wards instead of separate cells led to the ‘worst evils of indiscriminate association and of mixing tried and untried prisoners’, and called for new facilities that allowed for ‘separation’.
+The authors of a major 1887 report into the Queensland prison system found that keeping the women and girls in common wards instead of separate cells led to the ‘worst evils of indiscriminate association and of mixing tried and untried prisoners’ and called for new facilities that allowed for ‘separation’.

 ‘It is the system that is at fault, and until that can be altered and female prisoners confined separately, with classification for work purposes, we may regard the gaol as little better than a manufactory of abandoned and criminal women.’ (‘1887 Inquiry into Gaols’)